 While many Americans rely on pre-packaged foods, they’re not always the “healthiest” option.
-They typically fill pre-packages foods with preservatives — whether chemical or salt-based.
+They typically fill pre-packaged foods with preservatives — whether chemical or salt-based.
 Of course, neither type is “good” for you.

 Within that framework, Dr. Now recommends a meal plan that is high protein, very low carb diet, especially prior to surgery (remember that the point is to lose a lot of weight quickly, which low carbs will help you do) — however, he does not intend for his patients to go full-on keto.

 The keto diet involves a very high fat, very low carb diet, but because fats oftentimes contain high amounts of calories, this diet plan is rarely considered low-calorie (and keto doesn’t require you to count calories at all).

 Dr. Now’s pre-surgery diet recommendations are specifically low-calorie.
 If it seems too tough for you to entirely give up “carbs” then make sure to check out EMH’s article here on Resistant Starches.